dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/icelake.md

 * **ProtectSecureBoot**: NO
    * Fixes secureboot keys on MacPro5,1 and Insyde firmwares
 * **ProtectUefiServices**: NO
-   * Protects UEFI services from being overridden by the firmware, mainly relevant for VMs, Icelake and newer Coffeelake systems
+   * Protects UEFI services from being overridden by the firmware, mainly relevant for VMs, Icelake and Z390 systems'
+   * If on Z390, **enable this quirk**
 * **ProvideCustomSlide**: YES
    * If there's a conflicting slide value, this option forces macOS to use a pseudo-random value.
 Needed for those receiving `Only N/256 slide values are usable!` debug message
 * **RebuildAppleMemoryMap**: YES